wp-plugins/informational-popup/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-UNDER CONTRUCTION.
-DO NOT DOWNLOAD!
-Sorry, please check back later.
+under construction!!!!!!

 == Description ==

-Informational Popup shortcode to create animated popup windows.
+This is a shortcode to create animated popup windows.
 It supports text, images and links.
 Create dynamic foot notes, explore digressions, extend your posts.

 example:
 [info_popup pop_title="Headline at the Top of the Window" message="This is the main text" pop_image="example.jpg"]clickable text in your post or page.[/info_pop]